 In all seriousness, though, I know for a first time mom—or even just having a first time newborn session—can be worrisome when you don’t know what to expect.
 That’s why I’ve created some tips to help you relax and enjoy the moment with your little one, while I immortalize it for you.

-If you’re looking to plan a newborn session, or have one in the books, here is my list of tips to get you prepared and in the right frame of mind:
+If you’re looking to plan a newborn photo shoot, or have one in the books, here is my list of tips to get you prepared and in the right frame of mind:

 - Where will you be?
-More often than not, newborn photo shoots are held in your home.
-It helps keep everyone more relaxed, and comfortable.
-When you’re a sleep deprived mommy, the last thing you need is to figure out how to bring all of baby’s things with to keep him or her comfortable, well fed, and content while in a completely foreign location.
-Because we’ll most likely be in your home, here are a couple of added tips I have for you:
+Newborn photo shoots are almost always held in your home.
+It helps keep everyone more relaxed and comfortable.
+When you’re a sleep deprived mommy, the last thing you need is to figure out how to bring every item needed to keep him or her comfortable, well fed, and content while in a new location.

 - Keep baby well fed.
 Having a full tummy (but not gassy!) will help baby sleep, allowing us to take all of those adorable sleepy-posed shots.
 It’s okay if we have to stop on and off during the session to refuel with sleepy-juice.
 It’s all part of the process.